The OutRunners were out in force at the CapCity Half and Quarter Marathon. Some are pictured in these two group shots. April 2019.

 - Members are actively participating in group runs and races!
 See you soon at one of them!

-- On Thursday 18 July the Columbus OutRunners are promoting LGBT health and fitness in Columbus by hosting ~100 runners from Short North Running Club for their weekly fun run.
-Meet at AWOL at 6:30 pm for a 6:45 start, finish back at the bar for drinks.
-The run is 3.0, 4.1, or 5.6 miles.
+- On Thursday 19 December the OutRunners are promoting LGBT health and fitness in Columbus by hosting ~100 runners from Short North Running Club for their weekly fun run.
+Details to be announced.

 The OutRunners promoted health and fitness within the LGBT community by hosting 100+ runners from Short North Running Club out of Club Diversity, a gay bar in Columbus.
 Here's a dozen OutRunners after the 4-mile run around Schiller Park and then up the Scioto River path.
 October 2018.